OctopusDeploy/docs/docs/infrastructure/aws/index.md

 ## AWS Account Variables

-You can access your AWS account through from **AWS Account Variable**.
+You can access your AWS account from within projects through a variable of type **AWS Account Variable**.
 Learn more about [AWS Account Variables](/docs/deployment-process/variables/aws-account-variables.md)

 ## Using AWS Service Roles for an EC2 Instances